Raphire/Win11Debloat/README.md

 2. Open powershell as an administrator.
 3. Enable powershell execution by entering the following command: <code>Set-ExecutionPolicy Unrestricted -Force</code>
 4. In powershell, navigate to the directory where the files were extracted.
 Example: <code>cd c:\\Win10Debloat</code>
-5. Enter this into powershell to run the script: <code>.\Win10Debloat.ps1</code> To run the script with arguments simply add them at the end, as can be seen in this example: <code>.\Win10Debloat.ps1 -RemoveApps -DisableBingSearches</code>
+5. Enter this into powershell to run the script: <code>.\Win10Debloat.ps1</code> To run the script without any user input you can add arguments at the end, for example: <code>.\Win10Debloat.ps1 -RemoveApps -DisableBingSearches</code>

 | Argument | Description |
 | --------- | ----------- |